 Religion is a cultural belief system that provides meaning to members of a community.
 Religious and spiritual beliefs help preserve the social order by defining proper behavior.
-They also create social unity by defining shared identity, offer individuals peace of mind, and explain the causes of events in a society.
+They also create social unity by defining shared identity, offer individuals' peace of mind, and individuals' peace of mind, and explain the causes of events in a society.